vaginessa/dns-wiki/Similar-Firewall-solutions.md

 * Firewalls which using _iptables_, like AFWall+, Droidwall, Avast,[...]
 * Firewalls which using a _local HTTP proxy_ (or integrate it in Android's VPN) like AdAway, AdGuard,...
 * Browser or app related firewalls, like NoScript, Bluetooth Firewalls and such, which basically only blocking specific functions and not the traffic itself.
 * Dynamic egress filtering: Monitors all outbound network traffic and issue dynamic prompts (on-demand) in order to determine egrees filter rules.
 The rules are defined per application.
+* Application-Layer Firewalls (all outdated), they using the Android Framework to block app requests.

 _IPTables based:_
 * _Builtin_ [iptables](http://www.netfilter.org/projects/iptables/) (no GUI, but can be controlled via external scripts any Terminal Emulator app or ADB)